cs-wwu/srg-elvis-public/sim/elvis/src/ndl/ndl-docs/Machines.md

 ## Parameters

 A machine network **must** take in 1 `id` parameter.
 You may define as many network blocks as you would like for the machine to connect to, but never duplicate networks.
-The network must exist in a [sim-level \[Networks\] definition](Networks.md).
+The network must exist in a [sim-level \[Networks\] definition](Networks).

 - `id` **(Required)**
   - This can be defined as `[Network id='1']`